karlmutch/duat/README.md

 The general idea is to produce both libraries for development artifact handling and also tools that can be invoked to perform administrative functions related to software release and build activities.

+With the advent of the new github.com/karlmutch/duat (developer utilities and tools) project the dump-ver tool is being replaced with facilicities offered within the duat project.

 ## bump-ver
 A version bumping tool for storing and manipuating the semantic version within files that contain a HTML formatted version tag.